I often use the acronym “REFRAME” to describe key areas to consider at perimenopause. It stands for:

 It is difficult to separate out all the possible causes of a woman’s mood symptoms, therefore effective treatment demands a wholistic approach.
 All the contributing factors need to be considered and addressed.
 The treatment plan may include:

 Your GP can help guide you to an understanding of your particular issues and connect you with the resources you need to treat them.
 It may even be possible to treat hot flushes and mood symptoms at the same time with a single medication.
-Check out this fact sheet about mood problems at menopause from the Australasian Menopause Society, and this extensive guide to electronic mental health resources.
+Check out our Blog post and Webinar about Mental Health Issues Around Menopause, this fact sheet about mood problems at menopause from the Australasian Menopause Society, and this extensive guide to electronic mental health resources.

 You don’t have to put up with dreadful menopausal symptoms!
 There are many misconceptions surrounding menopause; fear and misinformation prevent women from discussing it or seeking treatment.
 This deprives them of opportunities for symptom relief, better quality of life and ongoing health benefits.
 A doctor who is experienced and knowledgeable about menopausal treatments can discuss your options and help to put your individual level of risk versus benefit into perspective.